 - reducing lengths of hospital stays by improving access to specialist inpatient support.

 The network supports transformation across the region through the projects and transformation steering groups at a regional and local level, whilst also providing Quality Assurance.

-The NWC SCN Diabetes Interest Group has been formed to create a connected database of interested stakeholders, who wish to be involved with the Diabetes work of the SCN.
+The NWC CN Diabetes Interest Group has been formed to create a connected database of interested stakeholders, who wish to be involved with the Diabetes work of the CN.

-The NWCSCN have brought together stakeholders from across the Cheshire and Merseyside HCP and the Lancashire and South Cumbria STP to develop a data dashboard.
-This supports the various Steering Groups with key lines of enquiry and assurance activities.
+The NWC CN have brought together stakeholders from across the Cheshire and Merseyside HCP and the Lancashire and South Cumbria ICS to develop data to support the various Steering Groups with key lines of enquiry and assurance activities.
 We have worked with stakeholders to ensure that all metrics add values with an emphasis on intelligence and narrative to provide the network with intelligence to inform commissioning decisions and identify variations and inequalities.
 The network will be utilising the national diabetes dashboard including national diabetes audits, local level data and other sources of data.